mmis1000/blog/about.md

 ### More Information

-I am learing the web technology, using the power of web to make the life easier.
+I am learning the web technology, using the power of web to make the life easier.

 ### Contact me